FenyoLab/EC_codeximaging/docs/README_celesta.md

     * Confusion matrix
     * Plot of cell type proportions from  manual pipeline vs. CELESTA
     * Spatial plot of cell type assignments

+There is also a notebook `notebooks/celesta_broad_vs_detailed_cervical.ipynb` to compare results from broad cell types to detailed cell types.

+# Notes

+1. I first ran CELESTA on two endometrial cancer samples: 1T (22k cells) and 3P (1M cells).
+    * For the imaging data, I used raw biomarker means with no further transformation.
+    * Both samples had manual annotations, which were treated as ground truth labels.
+    * I tested multiple thresholds and followed the evaluation pipeline in the above section ("Evaluating CELESTA performance") to select the best thresholds.
+3. I then ran the full CELESTA pipeline on all 14 cervical cancer samples.
+    * For the imaging data, I used raw biomarker means with CELESTA's built-in arcsinh transformation.
+    * Initially, default thresholds were used for all samples.